 A. Yes; if the consumer has made it clear that delivery within the agreed time was essential, or if this is clear from the circumstances of the contract (for example, flowers ordered for a wedding) and the trader has failed to comply, the consumer can treat this as breach of contract and cancel the contract.

-Selling goods together with services and/or digital content: mixed contracts
+Selling goods together with services / digital content: mixed contracts

 In many cases, an agreement between a consumer and a trader won't be for just goods but may also contain services and/or digital content.
 The Consumer Rights Act sets out how the different elements work together.
 Please see 'Mixed contracts' for more information.